-Visitors

-Chapter 8 of this handbook refers to the manner in which visitors to prisoners should be treated by staff.
+Visitors Chapter 11 of this handbook refers to the manner in which visitors to prisoners should be treated by staff.
 Prison staff should be especially sensitive when dealing with family and friends who come to visit prisoners under sentence of death.
+Telling families about the imminent execution and ensuring that all proper religious and other requirements are observed.